OlegNovikov.com

 ...and even slower

-If you look at the issue from a different perspective and set the two lenses so that they transmit the same amount of light, the zoom lens then has a shallower depth of field as it has to be opened to compensate for light lost in transmission.
+If you look at the issue from a different perspective and set a FFL and a zoom lens so that they transmit the same amount of light, the zoom lens will end up being used at a wider aperture to compensate for light lost in transmission and thus produce a shallower depth of field.

 What is with the variable maximum aperture?

-More elements - more flare and distortion
+More elements—more flare and distortion

-Ffl lenses normally have quite fewer elements and, due to this, have much less flare and are easier to correct for distortion.
-Zoom lenses, on the other hand, have more than a dozen elements and, of course, are much more prone to flare and ghosting.
+FFL lenses normally have quite fewer elements and, due to this, have much less flare and are easier to correct for distortion.
+Zoom lenses, on the other hand, normally have more than a dozen elements and, of course, are much more prone to flare and ghosting.
 Also, distortion is more difficult to correct as zoom lens designs require a shifting position for the diaphragm.
-In fact, these two problems, which might be insignificant in certain types of photography, present bigger problems in zoom lenses than even sharpness - in expensive designs a high degree of sharpness is achievable but flare and distortion are more difficult to control.
-For example, even the pro-level AF Zoom-Nikkor ED 80-200mm f/2.8D exhibits very strong pincushion distortion at 200mm.
+In fact, these two problems, which might be insignificant in certain types of photography, present bigger problems in zoom lenses than even sharpness—in expensive designs a high degree of sharpness is achievable but flare and distortion are more difficult to control.
+For example, even the pro–level AF Zoom–Nikkor ED 80–200mm f/2.8D exhibits very strong pincushion distortion at 200mm.

 Seeing the world differently